 I wonder whether there have been any reported cases recently of people obtaining substantial damages for developing fibromyalgia after an accident.
 I know that you believe there obviously can be a link, but I would like to know whether this has been tested at the highest level.

 An important High Court case was reported this January.
 It is called “Kieran Murphy v Ministry of Defence”.
-Mr Murphy was a solider who had an accident whilst serving as a paratrooper.
+Mr. Murphy was a soldier who had an accident whilst serving as a paratrooper.
 His case was that he developed a chronic widespread pain condition (fibromyalgia) as a result.

 The Judge accepted that an accident, particularly one which causes whiplash-type injuries, can trigger fibromyalgia.
 The judge pointed to a section on chronic pain in the guidelines used by Judges.